Pricing

 Recap

-• The most common price setting methods are value pricing, competitor price matching, and cost-based pricing.
-All 3 are incomplete
+• The most common and easiest price setting methods are competitor price matching and cost-based pricing.
+Both are incomplete

 • Consumers usually expect product prices to reflect quality positions in the marketplace